Jai Shri Ram: Popular culture

 The slogan is painted on the walls of a mandir (Note: Prayer room in this case.) in a house in the 1994 film Hum Aapke Hain Koun..!.

 It is used as a salutation in the 2015 film Bajrangi Bhaijaan.
 The director states that he grew up hearing "Jai Shri Ram" as a benevolent expression, "rooted in our culture", but that the words have become aggressive.
 A 2017 Bhojpuri film, Pakistan Me Jai Shri Ram depicts the hero as a devotee of Ram who enters Pakistan and kills terrorists while chanting the slogan.
 Stickers stating Hello nahīṃ, bolo Jaya Śrī Rāma became popular on the vehicles and telephones of people running small businesses.
 A 2018 song, "Hindu Blood Hit", features psychedelic repetitions of the slogan and goes on to warn Indian Muslims that their time is up.
 Another song from 2017, "Jai Shree Ram DJ Vicky Mix", hopes for a time in the future in which "there will continue to be a Kashmir but no Pakistan".
 The song "Jai Shree Ram" is part of the film music in the 2022 action-adventure Ram Setu.
 The 2023 film Adipurush had a song with the same name.

+In Indian English literature, the works of Amish Tripathi often feature protagonists who declare "Jai Shri Ram".
+One example is in Legend of Suheldev, featuring a coalition uniting Indian Hindus and Muslims in opposition to the Ghaznavids, and chants of Jai Shri Ram and Jai Maa Bharati exist within a plot emphasizing national unity over caste or religious lines.

 In 2022, Jujaru Nagaraju, a handloom weaver in Andhra Pradesh weaved a 60 metre long silk sari with "Jai Sri Ram" written over 30 000 times in 13 Indian languages.